BDC Hamburger Icon

 The USDA’s Rural Business Services Program Discovery Tool can help you learn more about the available loan and grant programs and program eligibility requirements.
 Consult your state’s Rural Development Office to start the loan application process.

-How do these loans work?
+How do government loans work?

-“[Entrepreneurs] should expect a careful financial review and be prepared with their financial documents, including a business plan,” Dandridge said.
+“[Entrepreneurs] should expect a careful financial review and be prepared with their financial documents, including a business plan,” Dandridge cautioned.
 “They should also understand that working capital and debt coverage are very important components in the evaluation.”

 Why entrepreneurs should consider a government loan